dram/trealla/FEATURES.md

 A message is a term.
 It can be as simple as an atom or number, or as complex as a list, tuple or compound.

-A proc yields when entering a blocking receive or sleep.
+A proc yields when entering a blocking recv, send, read, write or sleep.

 	spawn_link(+Name,:Goal)    - run goal as named linked process spawn_link(:Goal)          - run goal as unnamed linked process